- Institute for Modern and Contemporary Culture

 I have forthcoming work on imperialism in the literature of the 1930s left, and on the idea of the people in interwar writing.
 I am currently working on two projects, one on the idea of 'people's war' as it pertains to 20th century writing, and another on literary iterations of the practice of workers' inquiry, focusing on more recent fiction.

-My wider research interests encompass creative and theoretical relationships between Marxism, modernism and realism; the theory of the novel; and working-class cultural production.
-I am keen to hear from prospective doctoral researchers working on any of my areas of interest.
+My wider research interests encompass creative and theoretical relationships between Marxism, modernism and realism; the theory of the novel; relationships between culture and work; forms and histories of activism; and working-class cultural production.
+I am interested to hear from prospective doctoral researchers working on any of my areas of interest.

 I am a member of the executive committee of the Raymond Williams Society (https://raymondwilliams.co.uk) and an editor of its journal, Key Words: A Journal of Cultural Materialism.